AFRICAN LEADERS ARE DIVORCED FROM REALITY

 Recently a picture of the British Prime Minister David Cameron riding the London Underground, while standing, appeared on Facebook.
-Either he was not recognized by the other passengers, or that they gave him the same treatment they would give any other passenger in the train, or that he is doing such a bad job as Prime Minister that he was ignored by the other passengers.
+The other passengers recognized him, but they gave him the same treatment they would give any other passenger in the train.
+No one shouted his name or genuflected before him.
+Maybe, he was doing such a bad job as Prime Minister that he was ignored by the other passengers.
 The general election, which he won following the incident, shows that the last reason is untenable.

 African leaders are accomplished at impoverishing their nations.
 Maybe they should be entering and exiting their capitals through the back door as thieves.

 One African President on leaving office was “surprised “to find the roads congested and the whole country in darkness.
 Surprised!
 When you are insulated from your subjects, how can you assess the needs of the people from the aircraft inspired rear seats of your darkly tinted luxurious limousines or when you have seven jet aircrafts to whisk you around the country overflying every problem?

 While African leaders spend half their tenure in foreign western countries shopping, vacationing, or undergoing treatment for the common cold, they are out of touch with the governed.
 Meanwhile Western leaders vacation in their countries.
 At the end of their tenures, African leaders will usually lie, intimidate, and if necessary kill their way into reelection.
 What a comedy of misgovernance and maladministration!